 To train students, “U-EPIC provides resources and facilities such as the Cyber-Physical System Resilience Testbed, which simulates the operation of a power system in real time and facilitates training on grid control strategies, simulation of system failure and cyber-attack scenarios, and research on artificial intelligence and machine learning-based algorithms for managing the grid,” says Jairo Giraldo, associate director for education and facilities of U-EPIC.

-Diversity, equity, and inclusion are core values of U-EPIC, whose workforce development program focuses on training opportunities for disadvantaged, rural and remote communities.
+U-EPIC’s whose workforce development program focuses on training opportunities for disadvantaged, rural and remote communities.

 The Energy Workforce Training Partnership works with stakeholders in industry and across the university to design student experiences that will shape the next generation of the energy workforce, including student projects, seminars and career expos.